Reading Books to Babies

-Believe it or not, by the time babies reach their first birthday they will have learned all the sounds needed to speak their native language.
-The more stories you read aloud, the more words your child will be exposed to and the better he or she will be able to talk.
+By the time babies reach their first birthday they will have learned all the sounds needed to speak their native language.
+The more stories you read aloud, the more words your baby will hear and the better they'll be able to talk.

 Hearing words helps to build a rich network of words in a baby's brain.
-Kids whose parents frequently talk/read to them know more words by age 2 than children who have not been read to.
+Kids whose parents talk and read to them often know more words by age 2 than children who have not been read to.
 And kids who are read to during their early years are more likely to learn to read at the right time.

 But perhaps the most important reason to read aloud is that it makes a connection between the things your baby loves the most — your voice and closeness to you — and books.
-Spending time reading to your baby shows that reading is a skill worth learning.
-And, if infants and children are read to often with joy, excitement, and closeness, they begin to associate books with happiness — and budding readers are created.
+Spending time reading to your baby shows that reading is important.
+And if infants and children are read to often with joy, excitement, and closeness, they begin to associate books with happiness — and new readers are created.

 Different Ages, Different Stages

-Between 4 and 6 months, your baby may begin to show more interest in books.
-He or she will grab and hold books, but will mouth, chew, and drop them as well.
-Choose sturdy vinyl or cloth books with bright colors and repetitive or rhyming text.
+- Your baby may begin to show more interest in books.
+Your little one will grab and hold books, but will mouth, chew, and drop them as well.
+Choose sturdy vinyl or cloth books with bright colors and familiar, repetitive, or rhyming text.

-Between 6 and 12 months, your child is beginning to understand that pictures represent objects, and most likely will develop preferences for certain pictures, pages, or even entire stories.
-Your baby will respond while you read, grabbing for the book and making sounds, and by 12 months will turn pages (with some help from you), pat or start to point to objects on a page, and repeat your sounds.
+- Your baby starts to understand that pictures represent objects, and may start to show that they like certain pictures, pages, or even entire stories better than others.
+Your baby will respond while you read, grabbing for the book and making sounds.
+By 12 months, your little one will turn pages (with some help from you), pat or start to point to objects on a page, and repeat your sounds.

 When and How to Read